-Prior to June 23, 2004, we consolidated our proportionate share of borrowings on the Great Lakes \$275.0 million bank facility, or the Great Lakes Credit Facility.
-Simultaneously with our purchase of the 50% of Great Lakes we did not own, the outstanding balance under the Great Lakes Credit Facility was fully repaid.
+Prior to June 2004, we consolidated our proportionate share of borrowings on the Great Lakes credit facility.
+Simultaneously with our purchase of the 50% of Great Lakes we did not own, the outstanding balance under the Great Lakes credit facility was fully repaid through a consolidation with our revolving credit facility.